tobalo/gogent/README.md

 2. How this could be lightweight and usable in the Reindustrialization of America.
 3. Focus on the use-case of having error log data collection to simplify analysis, collection, and aggregation of all system errors on a manufacturing site into a DB which can then be used for analyzing patterns of errors, metadata analysis to help Operators diagnose and resolve production issues faster, ultimately increasing reindustrializtion and manufacturing productivity.

+***TODO: Use ollama and phi4 with software defined networking instead of Gemini for full edgeAI and no internet requirements***

 ## Architecture

 ```mermaid